anprowh/anprowh/README.md

   - Testing - JUnit tests
   - Threads and Concurrency
 - 💾 Data bases - had a course about data bases on which I learned about SQL (mostly SELECT queries), NoSQL: Reddis, MongoDB, Cassandra, Neo4j
+- Linux bash - had a course about using bash and had some experience using bash for my purposes on a basic level

+### ✨ Achievements

+Olympiads:
+- All-Russian School Olympiad in Maths 2020 - Regional stage - Prize Winner (3rd place)
+- All-Russian School Olympiad in Informatics 2020 - Regional stage - Prize Winner (2nd place)
+- NTI Contest - Big Data and Machine Learning

+Projects:
+- PathFinding GUI - Python - demonstrates, how different pathfinding algorithms work.
+Has Web and window versions.
+- Language corrector - Python - script that runs in background and adds hotkey that corrects text if you have written it in a wrong keyboard layout
+- Food Registration - C++ and QT - mobile app written I have written in school to register who in my class is going to eat in canteen